Joey Meneses Preview, Player Props: Nationals vs. Braves

 Joey Meneses At The Plate

-- Meneses leads Washington with an OBP of .324, plus a team-best slugging percentage of .404.
+- Meneses has an OPS of .726, fueled by an OBP of .323 to go with a slugging percentage of .403.
+All three of those stats lead Washington hitters this season.

-- Among qualified hitters in MLB action, he ranks 27th in batting average, 81st in on-base percentage, and 100th in slugging.
+- Among qualified batters in MLB action, his batting average ranks 30th, his on-base percentage ranks 84th, and he is 102nd in the league in slugging.

-- In 34.7% of his games this year, Meneses has had at least one RBI.
-He's picked up more than one in 13.3% and driven in three or more of his team's runs in 11 contests.
+- In 52 games this year (34.4%), Meneses has picked up an RBI, and in 20 of those games (13.2%) he had two or more.
+He has also driven in three or more of his team's runs in 11 contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.